ElevatedView

 In many design languages (like Material Design), there's a notion of 'elevation' where a portion of the UI should be presented as being elevated over the rest of the content.

-In this case, UWP's native elevation API can't work on all platforms because of technical limitations.
-To address this problem, Uno provides a control called ElevatedView, able to produce a similar elevated effect on all platforms (UWP, Android, iOS, macOS, WebAssembly, and Skia).
+In this case, WinUI's native elevation API can't work on all platforms because of technical limitations.
+To address this problem, Uno provides a control called ElevatedView, able to produce a similar elevated effect on all platforms (WinUI, Android, iOS, macOS, WebAssembly, and Skia).

-This control is very useful to create cards with both rounded corners and an elevated effect - which could otherwise be challenging to produce on some platforms.
+This control is very useful for creating cards with both rounded corners and an elevated effect - which could otherwise be challenging to produce on some platforms.

 How to use the ElevatedView